ruomengz/UdpChat/README.md

 To save the table, I create a User class, which can add new user, save offline messages, update state, update address and port ect.

-The program uses UDP to send messages, and I decorate the messages with different header to imply different usage of the command.
+The program uses UDP to send messages, and I decorate the messages with different headers to imply different usages of the command.

 E.g: